What is Quantitative Market Research?

 Multiple-choice: These fundamental components of a survey can be vital in getting the best responses in quantitative research as they provide the exact options that an organization would want their respondents to choose from.

 Matrix questions: These are multiple choice questions assembled in form of a matrix.
-They are extremely convenient for survey makers to create and analyze these kind of questions and for respondents to construe and answer.
+They are extremely convenient for survey makers to create and analyze these kinds of questions and for respondents to construe and answer.

 Read more: Survey Questions and Sample Survey Questions